evenlinyf/hackintosh-EFI-Z490A-i710700k-5700xt/README.md

 > OpenCore 0.7.9， macOS Monterey 12.2.1

-## ⚠️ Do not update to macOS Monterey 12.3
-## ⚠️ 不要升级 macOS Monterey 12.3， 各种卡死

 ### 2022-03-10

 Update OpenCore 0.7.9, Update macOS Monterey 12.2.1

 ⚠️ FakePCI*.kext may cause reboot in macOS 12, just remove all the FakePCI*.kext, and add `dk.e1000=0` at the boot-args, thank you [@CharlesCCC](https://github.com/CharlesCCC) for the [issue](https://github.com/evenlinyf/hackintosh-EFI-Z490A-i710700k-5700xt/issues/1#issue-1035692471)

 ### 2021-08-24